-We are excited to offer three sessions of LYNX Camp programs again for 2018!
+We are excited to offer three sessions of LYNX Camp programs again for 2019!
 Session One will feature one-week programs and will only be open to commuter students.
 Students who live outside of the Denver area will need to make arrangements to stay with a family or friend in the area or have the family visit Denver and stay in hotel during the camp.

 In all sessions, the LYNX Camp class size is small to ensure individualized instruction.

-Audio Production/ Ableton Live Program (New!) - Explore the world of mixing, mastering, and recording sound in our industry standard recording studios.
+Audio Production/ Ableton Live Program - Explore the world of mixing, mastering, and recording sound in our industry standard recording studios.
 Students will also learn to produce music using Ableton Live from CU Denver faculty member Lorne Bregitzer, one of the only certified Ableton Live trainers in Colorado.

 Session Two: Music Industry

 Music Industry Program - This program provides high school students a window into into the current state of the music industry.
 Students will explore many aspects of the industry including performance, singer/songwriter, music business, and recording arts.
 The program is designed to preview the CU Denver Music & Entertainment Industry Studies (MEIS) Department college programs.
 Check out this article about our camp's Music Industry Program in DownBeat Magazine.
-The songs recorded by past Music Industry Program students are available on SoundCloud here: 2016 songs and 2017 songs
+The songs recorded by past Music Industry Program students are available on SoundCloud here: 2016 songs, 2017 songs

-The Music Industry Program is led by Academic Directors Peter Stoltzman (Facutly Area Head of Piano Performance) and Owen Kortz (faculty Area Head of the Singer/Songwriter Program).
+The Music Industry Program is led by Academic Directors Peter Stoltzman (Facutly Area Head of Piano Performance) and Owen Kortz (Faculty Area Head of the Singer/Songwriter Program).
 There are about 20 total music faculty members and professional musicians who teach at the camp!

-Session Three: Filmmaking or 3D Animation/Motion Graphics
+Session Three: Filmmaking and 3D Animation/Motion Graphics